joey-dafforn/Tumblr/README.md

 - [X] List anything else that you can get done to improve the app functionality! (+1-3pts)
 - [X] Added label with number of upvotes (note_count) to show popularity of post

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):
+- [X] Added the caption for each photo in the photosDetailView Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. More efficient way to zoom in instead of creating a new view